neurala/via-native-plugins/plugins/csharp/README.md

 ## Extending

 The provided sample plugin reads image files from `C:\Images`.
 To extend the plugin for your use cases, replace the sample implementation in `FrameGrabber.cs` with the template below, and put your frame grabbing logic in the `GrabFrame()` method.
-Each time a frame is required, `GrabFrame()` will be called.
+Each time a frame is required, `GrabFrame()` will be called by Neurala code.
+For simplicity, this (and optionally `ResultOutput.cs`) is the only file that needs to be edited.

 ```csharp
 public class FrameGrabber {